Shopify/polaris/documentation/Releasing.md

 - Performs a release when the `changeset-release/main` branch merged into the `main` branch
 - Recreates the `changeset-release/main` branch after the release is complete and opens a new **"[Version Packages](https://github.com/Shopify/polaris/pulls?q=is%3Apr+version+packages+is%3Aopen)"** PR

+### Prerelease (beta)

+Similar to the normal Changeset release workflow described above, a prerelease PR is created when merging work with changesets into the `next` branch.
+The **"[Version Packages (beta)](https://github.com/Shopify/polaris/pulls?q=is%3Apr+version+packages+beta+is%3Aopen)"** PR will contain all changes that will be included in the next major release.

+When merging this PR into `next`, a new prerelease is created with the `beta` dist tag.
+You can learn more about [prerelease support using Changesets here](https://github.com/changesets/changesets/blob/main/docs/prereleases.md).

+Steps for creating a new prerelease branch if `next` doesn't currently exist.

+1. Create a new `next` branch for prerelease development
+2. Run `yarn changeset pre enter beta`
+3. Adjust the release workflow file (`.github/workflows/release.yml`) to run on the `next` branch:
+    ```yml
+    on:
+      push:
+        branches:
+          - main
+          - next
+    ```
+4. Branch future work from the `next` branch
+5. Create changesets, merge to the prerelease branch (`next`)
+6. Releasing PRs should now be generated for the prerelease branch 🎉

 ### Who can perform a version release?

 Anyone at Shopify can perfom a version release.
 Ping the `@Shopify/polaris-team` on GitHub or the `@polaris-developers` team in the #polaris Slack channel for support.